-Earlier this year, Apple hosted the Workshop on Natural Language Understanding.
+Earlier this year, Apple hosted the Natural Language Understanding workshop.
 This two-day hybrid event brought together Apple and members of the academic research community for talks and discussions on the state of the art in natural language understanding.

 In this post, we share highlights from workshop discussions and recordings of select workshop talks.